-René Stemple Ellis has devoted her professional career to alternative dispute resolution, serving as a mediator, arbitrator, and special master in diverse subject areas of the law for lawyers and judges throughout the Southeastern United States, principally in North Carolina.
+René Stemple Trehy has devoted her professional career to alternative dispute resolution.
+She has served as a mediator, arbitrator, and special master in diverse subject areas of the law for lawyers and judges throughout the Southeast and principally in North Carolina.
 Ms. Trehy has long been a member of the North Carolina Bar Association’s Dispute Resolution Section, and she just completed two years as the Section’s Chairperson (2012-2014).

 In addition, federal and state judiciary have appointed Ms. Trehy as Special Master in several complex litigations, including a national class action involving products liability, a multi-party CERCLA dispute in the Northern District of Alabama, and a class action settlement in Florida involving claims of property damage and personal injury.
 Ms. Trehy served as a Neutral in the Individualized Claims Resolution Process established as part of the nationwide class action settlement approved by the Northern District of Illinois in McReynolds et al. v.
 Merrill Lynch, Case No. 05-cv-6583 (N.D.
 III.).
 She has served more recently as a Neutral in a nationwide class settlement Lance W. Slaughter, et al. v.
 Wells Fargo Advisors, LLC, Case No. 13-cv-06368.

 Ms. Trehy’s service as an educator in alternative dispute resolution complements her practical experience.
 She has been a senior lecturing fellow at Duke University School of Law, teaching negotiation and mediation advocacy since 1992.
 She has been a lead faculty member for mediation training in North Carolina for twenty years.
-Ms. Trehy has taught at seminars across the nation and is the author or co-author of numerous seminar manuscripts and scholarly articles in the field.
+Ms. Trehy has taught at seminars across the nation, and she is the author or co-author of numerous seminar manuscripts and scholarly articles in the field of alternative dispute resolution.